Select and Edit Your Notes, Drawings and Designs

 If you hover over an already-selected stroke, the plus at the center of the crosshairs will turn to a minus, and you can tap the screen to deselect the stroke.

 At any time while selecting, you can switch tools.
-If you decide you need the Lasso again, tap the left-most toggle on the Selection menu (past the Color Picker) to find it.
+If you decide you need the Lasso again, tap the left-most toggle on the Selection menu until you find it.

-The Color Picker selection mechanism is different from the other two, as it allows you to pick colors and tools rather than strokes.
-This is a simple tool but it really deserves its own how-to apart from stroke selection.
+The Color Picker selection mechanism is somewhat different from the other two, as it allows you to pick colors and tools rather than strokes.
+This is a simple tool but it really deserves its own tutorial apart from stroke selection.
 We have a tutorial just for Color Picker here.

 Once you’ve selected a stroke by either Lasso or Item Picker, you’ll see a few things have happened to your sketch.